tkurchik/ProjectJs/README.md

-# ProjectJs updated in github directly
+# ProjectJs updated in github directly do from IDE